Perkins97/cpp-c--mini-projects/README.md

  - Calculates BMI of the user inputs
  - Gives health category (underweight, normal, overweight, obese )
  - Stores and displays BMI history

+#  Library Management System

+A simple **C++ console-based library management system** that allows users to add, view, search, borrow, return, and delete books.
+All book data is stored in memory using C++ vectors.

+---

+##  Features

+-  Add new books with ID, title, author, year, and quantity
+-  View all books in the library
+-  Search for a book by ID
+-  Borrow a book (with quantity check)
+-  Return a book (increments quantity)
+-  Delete a book by ID with confirmation
+-  Menu-driven interface using a loop

+---

+##  Tech Stack

+- **Language:** C++
+- **Environment:** Console (Command Line)